A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Introduction

 \section{Introduction}

-Memory constraints on mobile and distributed devices have led to an increasing concern among researchers to design algorithms that use memory efficiently.
-One common model to capture this notion is the \emph{memory-constrained model}~\cite{asano2013memory}.
-In this model, the input is provided in a randomly accessible read-only array of $O(n)$ words with $O(\log{n})$ bits each.
-There is an additional read/write memory consisting of $O(s)$ words of $O(\log{n})$ bits each, which is called the \emph{workspace} of the algorithm.
-Here, $s \in \{1, \dots, s\}$ is a parameter of the model.
-The output is written to a write-only array.
+Memory constraints on mobile devices and distributed sensors have led to an increasing focus on algorithms that use their memory efficiently.
+One common approach to capture this notion is the \emph{limited workspace model}~\cite{asano2013memory}.
+Here, the input is provided in a random-access read-only array of $O(n)$ words.
+Each word has $\Omega(\log{n})$ bits.
+Additionally, there is a read/write memory with $O(s)$ words, where $s \in \{1, \dots, n \}$ is a parameter of the model.
+This is called the \emph{workspace} of the algorithm.
+The output is written to a write-only stream.

-Suppose we are given a polygon $P$ and a query point $q\in P$.
-We say that the point $p\in P$ is \emph{$k$-visible} from $q$ if and only if the line segment $pq$ properly intersects the boundary of $P$ at most $k$ times ($p$ and $q$ are not counted toward $k$).
-The set of $k$-visible points of $P$ from $q$ is called the \emph{$k$-visibility region} of $q$ within $P$, and it is denoted by $V_ k(P,q)$; see Figure~\ref{fig1}.
-Visibility problems have played and continue to play a major role in computational geometry since the dawn of the field, leading to a rich history; see~\cite{ghosh2007visibility} for an overview.
-While the $0$-visibility region consists of one connected component, the $k$-visibility region may be disconnected in general.
-Previous work presents an algorithm for computing the $k$-visibility region inside the plane for a given point $q$ in presence of a polygon $P$ in $O(n^{2})$ time~\cite{bajuelos2012hybrid}.
+Let $P$ be a simple polygon with $n$ vertices and $n$ edges, and let $q$ be a point in $P$.
+Let $k \in \{0, \dots, n - 1\}$.
+A point $p \in P$ is \emph{$k$-visible} from $q$ if and only if the line segment $pq$ has at most $k$ proper intersections with the boundary $\partial P$ of $P$ ($p$ and $q$ do not count toward the number of intersections).\footnote{For $k = n - 1$, the whole polygon is $k$-visible from $q$, so there is no reason to consider $k > n - 1$.} The set of $k$-visible points in $P$ from $q$ is called the \emph{$k$-visibility region} of $q$ in $P$; see Figure~\ref{fig:fig1}.
+We denote it by $V_ k(P,q)$.
+For $k = 0$, this notion corresponds to classic visibility in polygons.

-Using constant workspace, the $0$-visibility region of a point $q\in P$ can be computed in $O(n\bar{r})$ time, where $\bar{r}$ denotes the number of the reflex vertices of $P$ in the output~\cite{barba2014computing}.
-When the workspace is increased to $O(s)$, the running time decreases to $O({nr}/{2^s}+n\log^2{r})$ or $O({nr}/{2^s}+n\log{r})$ randomized expected time, where $s\in O(\log{r})$.
-Computing the $0$-visibility region without workspace limitations takes $O(n)$ time~\cite{asano1986visibility}.

-We provide algorithms for computing the $k$-visibility region of a simple polygon $P$ from $q\in P$ using a small workspace, establishing a trade-off between running time and workspace.
-Unless stated otherwise, all polygons will be understood to be simple.